AOSC-Dev/oma/README.md

-  list-files  package list files provides    Search file from package fix-broken  Fix system dependencies broken status help        Print this message or the help of the given subcommand(s)
+  list-files  package list files provides    Search file from package fix-broken  Fix system dependencies broken status pick        Pick a package version mark        Mark a package status list        List of packages help        Print this message or the help of the given subcommand(s)

 Options: